k40t1k-sys/k40t1k-sys/README.md

 ### Hi there 👋
-### ab is currently learning new technologies and topics which are displayed throughout this profile.
+### I am currently learning new technologies and topics which are displayed throughout this profile.

 🌱 Currently learning golang and api development.<br/>
 📫 Contact me through my [email id](mailto:abhinavkumar06.ak@gmail.com).